Partition of the Ottoman Empire: Armenia

 In the later years of World War I, the Armenians in Russia established a provisional government in the south-west of the Russian Empire.
 Military conflicts between the Turks and Armenians both during and after the war eventually determined the borders of the state of Armenia.
+Cilician Armenians established the Republic of "Autonomous Armenia" in Cilicia under French protection, but the French later abandoned the project.

 Administration for Western Armenia

 In April 1915, Russia supported the establishment of the Armenian provisional government under Russian-Armenian Governor Aram Manukian, leader of the resistance in the Defense of Van.
 The Armenian national liberation movement hoped that Armenia could be liberated from the Ottoman regime in exchange for helping the Russian army.
 However, the Tsarist regime had a secret wartime agreement with the other members of the Triple Entente about the eventual fate of several Anatolian territories, named the Sykes–Picot Agreement.
 These plans were made public by the Armenian revolutionaries in 1917 to gain the support of the Armenian public.

 In the meantime, the provisional government was becoming more stable as more Armenians were moving into its territory.
 In 1917, 150,000 Armenians relocated to the provinces of Erzurum, Bitlis, Muş, and Van.
 Armen Garo (known as Karekin Pastirmaciyan) and other Armenian leaders asked for the Armenian regulars in the European theatre to be transferred to the Caucasian front.

 The Russian revolution left the front in eastern Turkey in a state of flux.
 In December 1917, a truce was signed by representatives of the Ottoman Empire and the Transcaucasian Commissariat.
 However, the Ottoman Empire began to reinforce its Third Army on the eastern front.
 Fighting began in mid-February 1918.
 Armenians, under heavy pressure from the Ottoman army and Kurdish irregulars, were forced to withdraw from Erzincan to Erzurum and then to Kars, eventually evacuating even Kars on 25 April.
 As a response to the Ottoman advances, the Transcaucasian Commissariat evolved into the short-lived Transcaucasian Federation; its disintegration resulted in Armenians forming the Democratic Republic of Armenia on 30 May 1918.
 The Treaty of Batum, signed on 4 June, reduced the Armenian republic to an area of only 11,000 km^{2}.